 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Drainage

-Assumed to be connected to the mains sewerage system.
+Drainage appears connected to the main sewage system.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

 Fire, smoke and burglar alarms